 The department's outstanding American Sign Language (ASL) instructors include native users of sign language with expertise in linguistics, deaf culture, and the teaching of ASL as a second language.
 University of Georgia students from all schools and colleges can complete three or four semesters of ASL to satisfy foreign language requirements for their degrees.
 ASL faculty and students are involved in a wide range of university and community programs and activities.

-These degrees offer an emphasis in American Sign Language:
+These degrees offer an emphasis from the American Sign Language Program: